RamithaW/product-explorer/README.md

 High level directory Structure:

     .
     ├── Application     # High level application related files like BaseCoordinator and AppDelegates ├── Features        # The main feature modules
     ├── Core            # Core components that can be used across the application └── Utils		    # Helper or utility features to make dev life a bit more easy

 Each feature module would have:

     .
     ├── Domain			    # Domain related logic consisting of UseCases that can be used by the presentation layer ├── Service			    # External API calls and related logic would reside here ├── Builder			    # Contains a builder that injects dependencies and instantiaties a module └── Presentation    	# Presentation logic goes here

-The responsibility of a few components:

 ## Improvements & Notes
+#### App Resilience
+In terms of handling the internet connection, the implementation contains a screen that is displayed when there is a network error (or any other error for the moment) where the user is informed and has the capability to reload the screen.
+This can be further improved to give more details of the error that took place, such as the lack of internt connectivity or error server error.

+#### App Stability & errors tracking
+For the current implementation I have only logged the errors that take place.
+As a next step we can integrate a tool like `Firebase` or `Crashlitics` to view the crashes remotely and also identify stats like the frequency and the number of users affected.
+Due to time constraints I have not implemented this in the project for now.

+#### Testing
+The architecture keeps in mind the testability and takes an interface-over-implementatin approach where classes can easily be mocked to ease the writing of unit tests.
+I have included tests for one feature due to time constrainst, since increasing the coverage is a repetitive task. `RxTest` was used to test the reactive aspect of the application.

 ## CI/CD
+Due to time constraints I have not included any CI/CD related work, however, if this were to be incorporated, most Source control platforms support the automation of building, testing and deploying the application via runners.
+I do not have extensive experience with this but I can definitely take some time to read some docs and set up this infrastructure.
+Fastlane can also be used to automate processes like uploading of DSYM files and app store submissions in case the source control runners' features are limited or unavailable.

 ## UI/UX
+I can think of a few improvements to the overall user experience namely:

+- Use stars for showing/capturing rating details of a product.
+At the moment I have hardcoded the rating value to 4 when adding a review, but if given a little bit more time, we could add interactive stars that the user can tap to reflect the rating.
+- Colours and aesthetics: I have stuck to os specific fonts and colours, but it would be neat to have a design system with custom colours and controls like buttons, but again since would cost some additional time, I'vde decided to omit it from implementation.